Pipil people: Language, etymology, and synonymy

-The term Nahua is a cultural and ethnic term used by Mesoamerican natives for Nahuan-speaking groups.
-The name Pipil is the most commonly encountered term in the anthropological and linguistic literature.
-This exonym derives from the closely related Nahuatl word pil (meaning "boy").
-The Spanish translated the term pipil as "childish" because of the simple form of Nahuatl spoken, compared to the language of the Tlaxcala and Mexica people from central Mexico.
-However, the Nahuas do not refer to themselves in this term.
+The term Nahua is a cultural and ethnic term used for Nahuan-speaking groups.
+Though they are Nahua, the term Pipil is the term that is most commonly encountered in anthropological and linguistic literature.
+This exonym derives from the closely related Nahuatl word pil (meaning 'boy').
+The term Pipil has often been explained as originating as a derogatory reference made by the Aztecs, who presumably regarded the Nawat language as a childish version of their own language, Nahuatl.
+However, the Nahua do not refer to themselves as Pipil.
+There is evidence that the Pipil were able to understand Nahuatl, as the Spanish were able to communicate with Pipil they encountered in Nahuatl.
+Because many different groups could speak it, Nahuatl was used as a "vehicular language" at that time so that groups with non-mutually intelligible languages could communicate.
+However, unlike in Nahuatl, honorifics for religious concepts in Pipil do not include complex honorifics added to nouns, prepositions, and verbs.
+This may have been one reason why the Aztecs believed they spoke a degraded version of Nahuatl.
+Because of these linguistic traits regarding religion, when Spanish evangelicals came to indoctrinate Pipil, the Pipil didn't understand them until the friars learned their unique patterns.

-Archaeologist William Fowler notes that pipil can be translated as "noble" and surmises that the invading Spanish and their Indian auxiliaries the Tlaxcala used the name as a reference to the population's elite, known as Pipiltin, who owned land and composed a sovereign society state during the Toltec expansion.
+Archaeologist William Fowler notes that the term Pipil can be translated as 'noble' and surmises that the invading Spanish and their Indian auxiliaries, the Tlaxcala, used the name as a reference to the population's elite, known as the Pipiltin.
+The Pipiltin were land owners and composed a sovereign society state during the Toltec expansion.

-For most authors, the term Pipil or Nawat is used to refer to the language in Central America only (i.e., excluding Mexico).
+For most authors, the term Pipil or Nawat (Nahuat) is used to refer to the language in Central America only (i.e., excluding Mexico).
 However, the term (along with the synonymous Eastern Nahuatl) has also been used to refer to Nahuan language varieties in the southern Mexican states of Veracruz, Tabasco, and Chiapas, that, like the Nawat in El Salvador, have reduced the earlier /tl/ sound to a /t/.
 The varieties spoken in these three areas do share greater similarities with Nawat than the other Nahuan varieties do, which suggests a closer connection; however, Campbell (1985) considers Nawat distinct enough to be a language separate from the Nahuan branch, thus rejecting an Eastern Nahuatl subgrouping that includes Nawat.

 Dialects of Nawat include the following: